nbu-gamedev/citb102-2014-6/README.md

         git push origin master

-This should prompt you for your username and password, and on accepting them, push your changes to the central repository on GitHub.
+This should prompt you to enter your username and password, and on accepting them, push your changes to the central repository on GitHub.
 If this is successful, you should be able to see your changes at the repository page, https://github.com/nbu-gamedev/citb102-2014-6/

 Note: you need to be added as a team member first (contact your professor), and have two-factor authentication _disabled_.